Ritter Island

-Ritter Island is a small crescent-shaped volcanic island 100 km north-east of New Guinea, situated between Umboi Island and Sakar Island.
+Ritter Island is a small, uninhabited, crescent-shaped volcanic island 100 km north-east of New Guinea, in the Bismarck Sea, situated between Umboi Island and Sakar Island in the Morobe Province of Papua New Guinea (PNG) and close to New Britain island.

-There are several recorded eruptions of this basaltic-andesitic stratovolcano prior to a spectacular lateral collapse which took place in 1888.
+It is one of many active volcanoes in PNG, which result from a subduction of the Solomon Sea plate beneath the South Bismarck Plate along the New Britain Trench.
+There were several recorded eruptions of this basaltic-andesitic stratovolcano in 1699 and 1793, prior to a spectacular lateral collapse which took place in 1888.
 Before that event, it was a circular conical island about 780 m high.

+History

+The earliest known sighting of the island by outsiders was by William Dampier, an English explorer, privateer, navigator, and naturalist.
+He reported that "we heard a dreadful noise like thunder, and saw a flame of fire after it, the most terrifying that ever I saw".
+The island is believed to have been named after the German geographer, Carl Ritter, when the area formed part of German New Guinea.

 1888 eruption

 At about 5:30 am local time on 13 March 1888 a large portion of the island, containing perhaps 5 km3 of material slid into the sea during a relatively minor, possibly VEI 2, phreatic eruption.
 Eyewitnesses at Finschhafen, 100 km to the south, heard explosions and observed an almost imperceptible ash fall.
 Tsunamis 12-15 m high were generated by the collapse and devastated nearby islands and the adjacent New Guinea coast killing around 3,000 people.

 The collapse left a 140 m high, 1900 m long crescent-shaped island with a steep west-facing escarpment.
 At least two small eruptions have occurred offshore since 1888, one in 1972 and another in 1974, which have resulted in the construction of a small submarine edifice within the collapse scar.